Skip to content

 Final Thoughts

-I recommend visiting West Sichuan if you want to discover a more authentic China: one that is slowly fading away as development reaches even the remotest corners of the country and younger generations quickly move away from their traditional lifestyle.
+I recommend visiting West Sichuan if you want to discover a more authentic China: one that is slowly fading away as development reaches even the remotest corners of the country and younger generations move quickly away from their traditional lifestyles.

-If you are looking for other authentic places in China, don’t miss my article about Dulongjiang, where you can see the last Dulong women with face tattoos.
+If you are looking for other authentic places in China, don’t miss my article about Dulongjiang, where you can see the last Dulong women with face tattoos, and this unique Western Yunnan itinerary.
+Here you will find an unusual and less touristy itinerary in Tibet.

-Here, you can read my China Travel Guide and here some more pictures from Western Sichuan.
+Here, you can read my China Travel Guide, and here are some more pictures from Western Sichuan.
+Here you can read my Nepal Travel Guide.